-- Although there’s no cure for dementia, there is a range of therapies that can help people living with the condition remember the past through sensory triggers such as sight, smell, touch, and sound.
+Some therapies may help people living with the condition remember the past through sensory triggers such as sight, smell, touch, and sound.

-- There’s no right or wrong complementary therapy, it’s simply a case of finding out which one works for you.
+There’s no right or wrong complementary therapy, it’s simply a case of finding out which one works for you.
 There’s an ever-increasing number of things to try, we go through just a few of them here.

 Aromatherapy and dementia